connectedjournaling/connected_journaling/README.md

 python -m spacy download en_core_web_md --> run this in terminal <br>
 nltk.download('punkt') --> run this in python <br>
+nltk.download('wordnet') --> run this in python <br>

+Word net is a massive lexicon created by Princeton that allows you to generate synonyms, antonyms, similarity measures, and also go up "hierarchies" to see what groups a particular word may be a part of

 Make sure you have the pre-trained word embeddings from Google's word2vec package.
 Downloadble as .bin file here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit